Language-Research-Technology/ldaca-website/content/index.md

   {
     title: 'Find & access language materials',
     image: 'https://placehold.co/400x400',
     description: 'Exploratory portals to help you discover nationally significant language collections and access previously at-risk datasets.
-Find guides and information to support you in finding and accessing data.
-Receive support to ensure collections you manage are secure, discoverable and accessible into the future.',
+Support and guidance to ensure collections you manage are secure, discoverable and accessible into the future.',
     link: '/working-with-data/find-access/'
   },
   {
     title: 'Organise & describe data',
     image: 'https://placehold.co/400x400',
     description: 'Practical guidance and tools to help you structure language materials so that they can be understood, found and reused in the right ways.
-Learn about metadata practices and how RO-Crate can help with packaging your data.
-Find hands-on tools to help you work like Crate-O and RO-Crate Playground.',
+Learn about metadata practices and find hands-on tools like Crate-O to help you package your data in standard formats.',
     link: '/working-with-data/organise-describe/'
   },
   {